lherron2/independent-simulations/README.md

 To run the provided example, first substitute the data path for your system into the master_prod.yaml and master_equil.yaml by executing:
 ```
+# fixing rosetta outputs and computing clustering quantities
 sbatch postprocess_rosetta.sh 1zih;

+# selecting starting seeds based on clustering and assigning files and temperatures
 sbatch gen_seeds.sh 1zih 0 5 310 410;

+# running equilibration from master_equil.yaml
 for i in {0..4}; do
   sbatch run_equil.sh 1zih $i;
 done

+# running production from master_equil.yaml
 for i in {0..4}; do
   sbatch run_prod.sh 1zih $i;
 done